CorbanR/ansible-docker-base/README.md

 Selecting Versions of Ansible
 =============================
-Based on Ubuntu and Debian base images
+Based on Ubuntu and Debian base images.
+Images on DockerHub will be updated periodically.

 The following options are available: